scalabli/yadig/docs/quickstart.rst

 Depending on your API design, you may want to create JSON responses for types other than ``dict``.
-In that case, use the :func:`~flask.json.jsonify` function, which will serialize any supported JSON data type.
-Or look into Flask community extensions that support more complex applications.
+In that case, use the :func:`~citus.json.jsonify` function, which will serialize any supported JSON data type.
+Or look into Citus community extensions that support more complex applications.

 .. code-block:: python

-    from flask import jsonify
+    from citus import jsonify

     @app.route("/users")
     def users_api():